Pga123oH/Blutracker/README.md

 *Q: Can I track other people's devices?*
 A: No, only devices paired with your phone.
 The app has no network capability.

+*Q: Why my apps doesn't notify me?*
+A: Make sure you give Blutracker permission to always acces your location and semd you a notification.